-The current status of the area detector can be determined by calling either mx_area_detector_get_status() or mx_area_detector_get_exten both of which return a 32-bit status word.
-The long term plan is that clients will be able to detect hardware faults in the detector system through this status word.
-However, at the moment the only status bit in the status word with a defined use is the Busy bit.
-It is defined as follows:
+The current status of the area detector can be determined by calling either the mx_area_detector_get_status() function or the mx_area_detector_get_extended_status() function, both of which return a 32-bit status word.
+Currently the following bits are defined:

-MXSF_AD_IS_BUSY (0x1)
+MXSF_AD_ACQUISITION_IN_PROGRESS (0x1)

 This status bit is set if the detector is currently recording a sequence of image frames.
-For One-shot, Multiframe, Strobe, and Bulb sequences, the Busy bit will turn off after the last frame has been acquired.
-However, for Continuous and Circular Multiframe modes, the Busy bit will continue to be set until the imaging sequence is explicitly stopped or aborted.
+For most sequence types, the Acquisition In Progress bit will turn off after the last frame has been acquired.
+However, for Continuous mode, the Acquisition In Progress bit will continue to be set until the imaging sequence is explicitly stopped or aborted.